fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/food-blog-analysis.md

 - 1-3: **Marginal**.
 Skimmed the blog quickly and your analysis provides a coherent but rather simplistic description of its contents.
 - 4-6: **Fine**.
 Read the blog unevenly, but your analysis shows that you're starting to think critically about the questions above.
 - 7-8: **Very good**.
 Read the blog thoroughly, with partial answers to the above questions.
 - 9-10: **Excellent**.
-Spent significant time with your blog, and wrote up an original, expressive, and sophisticated analysis of what we can learn about American food from it.
+Spent significant time with your blog, and wrote up an original, expressive, and sophisticated analysis of what we can learn about diet and health from it.

 ## Questions